Pelican-Elegant/elegant/documentation/content/Appearance and Style/modified-date.md

 Previous versions do not have `modified` metadata in which case type of its value is string.
 If you are using old version of Pelican, i.e 3.3 or less, make sure you assign it a value exactly the way you want it to appear.
-Taking the example from above, metadata in your reST formated file should be,
+Taking the example from above, metadata in your reST formatted file should be,

     :::Rest
     :modified: Jan 22, 2014